 The Hasmonean Period (166-63 BC)

 As the repression of Judaism continued a Jew named Mattathias (along with his sons) rose up and led the rebellion against Antiochus in 167 BC.
-His son, Judas Maccabeus, also led the Jewish revolt between in 167 AD until his death in a battle against the Greeks in 160 AD.
+His son, Judas Maccabeus, also led the Jewish revolt between in 167 BC until his death in a battle against the Greeks in 160 BC.
 This era saw the rise of the Hasmonean Dynasty starting from Judas Maccabeus and ending with Antigonus II Mattathias (the Hasmonean) who led a fierce rebellion against the Romans.

 The Roman Period